Netflix password crackdown fuels subscriber surge

 The company also launched a less expensive streaming plan with ads last year and cut prices in dozens of countries in February.

-Netflix said few people had cancelled as a result of the password changes and it believed the programme would fuel similar growth in the months ahead.
+Netflix said few people had cancelled as a result of the password changes and it believed the programme would fuel similar subscriber gains in the months ahead.

 It has estimated that more than 100 million households share passwords in breach of its official rules.